egabrielse/TrickTakersClub/backend/storage/README.md

-# The Database Module
+# The Storage Module

-This module provides the data models for the application.
+This module provides the data models that are persisted by the application and defines how they should be accessed.
+It is organized into several packages, each with a specific responsibility:

 ## Packages